openai/openai-quickstart-node/README.md

    $ npm run dev
    ```

-You should now be able to access the app at [http://localhost:3000](http://localhost:3000)!
+Congratulations!
+You should now be able to see the app running on your local machine.
+Open your web browser and go to [http://localhost:3000](http://localhost:3000)!
 For the full context behind this example app, check out the [tutorial](https://platform.openai.com/docs/quickstart).